goblint/bench/setjmp/README.md

 One may then inspect a visual representation of the results by serving the `result` directory and accessing it via a browser.
 For details, refer to https://goblint.readthedocs.io/en/latest/user-guide/inspecting/

+The runtime for all these litmus tests is negligable.

 # `Libpng` example